jarviscanada/jarvis_data_eng_nakeeta/linux_sql/README.md

 	-  `timestamp`: UTC timestamp; time of data collection

 - `host_usage.sh`host_usage.sh collects the following usage information by each node every minute, this is done inorder to keep resource usage information up-to-date and to track usage over time.  <br />
-  -`timestamp`: UTC timestamp; time of data collection
+        - `timestamp`: UTC timestamp; time of data collection
 	- `host_id`: The ID of the current node.
 Foreign key references host_info id.
 	- `cpu_number`: The number of CPU cores
 	- `memory_free`: Free memory available; measured in MB